galaxyproject/galaxy-hub/src/news/2020-06-galaxy-update/index.md

 <img class="card-img-top" src="/src/events/2020-06-sra/galaxy-sra-slice.png" alt="Galaxy ⇄ SRA" />
 <div class="card-header">Webinar: Using the new Galaxy-SRA Connector</div>

-Galaxy and the NIH Sequence Read Archive are now directly connected, enabling researchers to work with SRA data available from NCBI (https://www.ncbi.nlm.nih.gov/sra/) more easily within the Galaxy framework  This webinar will talk about the connection and demonstrate how to use it to get SRA data into Galaxy.
+Galaxy and the NIH Sequence Read Archive are now directly connected, enabling researchers to work with SRA data available from NCBI (https://www.ncbi.nlm.nih.gov/sra/) more easily within the Galaxy framework.
+This webinar will talk about the connection and demonstrate how to use it to get SRA data into Galaxy.

 [NIH's Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) will become an integrated data source on [UseGalaxy.org](https://usegalaxy.org) this month.
 This functionality is also built in to the upcoming 20.05 release of Galaxy.
 With this connection, you will be able to work with SRA data available from NCBI more easily within the Galaxy framework.